MichaelCurrin/jekyll-actions-quickstart/sample_site/choices.md

 - [Jekyll Actions](https://github.com/marketplace/actions/jekyll-actions) on Marketplace.
 - [helaili/jekyll-action](https://github.com/helaili/jekyll-action) repo by [helaili](https://github.com/helaili), a staff member at Github.

+Note that the action will build from the `master` branch to the `gh-pages` branch and setup Github Pages to point to `gh-pages`.
+All your edits should be on `master` throughout.

 The instructions on the Marketplace page are the same as on the repo README.md and are a good intro.
+But they leave some details out.

+Follow the steps below to setup.

+### Setup repo

-Create your project.
-Edit on `master` branch.
+Create your project on `master`.

 If you click _Use latest version_ in the Marketplace, you get this snippet which should be pasted in your YAML actions file: